entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 441. "Coronoid" process of inferognathal: absent (0); present (1).
 >  "Coronoid" process is only present in some trematosteids, including *Parabelosteus* and *Brachyosteus*.
 Miles (1969) considered that this process parallels the corresponding structure in coelacanths and actinopterygians.

+442. Anterior margin of anterior ventrolateral plate: straight (0); concave (1).
+>  In aspinothoracids and *Dunkleosteus*, the anterior margin of anterior ventrolateral plate is concave.

 ** Hindmost spino-occipital nerves pierce the occipital region: ventrally (0); dorsally (1).
 >  - This characters is present in Pachyosteomorph arthrodires, such as *Paralciosteus*.